 - Specialist skills or training our staff have

-We have staff who are have completed the SENCo Induction Training, Behaviour Management training, Visual support training and who have trained in the use of Makaton Sign Language.
-Our staff also have experience of working with children with a variety of special educational needs and disabilities they have been involved in multi agency approaches (attending and leading TAC meetings) working with physiotherapists, nurses and health care workers, occupational therapists and speech and language teams.
+We ask all staff to completed the Effective Special Education Needs Practice training.
+Some of our staff have also completed Behaviour Management training, Visual support training, Dyslexia champion training and been trained in the use of Makaton Sign Language.
+Our staff also have experience of working with children with a variety of special educational needs and disabilities they have been involved in multi agency approaches, working with physiotherapists, nurses and health care workers, occupational therapists and speech and language teams.
 We have experience of working with children with autistic spectrum disorders and learning difficulties and some staff have experience and training for peg feeding, administering medicines and using a variety of different types of equipment.

 - Support we offer regarding children's health and well-being

-Zelda School Health Early Years Status and we promote healthy eating habits through our meal times and snacks. we provide parents with updates on what their child is enjoying eating at their setting as well as allowing children to spend long periods of the day outside enjoying physical activity whatever the weather.
+At Zelda School we promote healthy eating habits through our meal times and snacks. we provide parents with updates on what their child is enjoying eating at their setting as well as allowing children to spend long periods of the day outside enjoying physical activity whatever the weather.
 Our newsletters regularly provide parents and carers with up to date information on current events or activity days that are available throughout the local area.

 - Ways we inform parents about how their child is being supported

 At the end of each day staff are available to handover information about their child's day.
 Children's Learning Journeys are available to look at at any point and each day a board is put up to inform parents of what the children have been doing that day.
 We hold parents evening each term and if there are concerns we ask parents to come in for addition parent-teacher meetings.
 Reviews of any additional support are usually every 6 weeks.